 Although some drivers prefer to make personal arrangements with the other party and pay for damages out-of-pocket, this can lead to bigger problems down the road.
 Use these guidelines for reference:

-If you cause minor damage to someone’s car and they offer to settle it privately: You generally want to avoid private deals because there is typically nothing to prove you made the agreement with the other person.
-If you pay them and it later turns out that the damage was more extensive than what was originally thought, the other party might come back and demand more money.
+If you cause minor damage to someone’s car and they offer to settle it privately.
+You generally want to avoid private deals because there is typically nothing to prove you made the agreement with the other person.
+If you pay them and it later turns out that the damage was more extensive than what was originally thought, the other party might come back and demand more money or file a claim on their own.
+That’s going to go on record for your car insurance renewal without you getting any payout from a claim, which is a bad situation to be in.

-If you cause a car accident with injuries: This is another situation where you would absolutely need to inform your insurance company.
+If you cause a car accident with injuries.
+This is another situation where you would absolutely need to inform your insurance company.
 Medical bills are not something you can pay out-of-pocket, and the police need to be notified too.
-Hiding accidents with injuries is a bad idea on several levels.
+Hiding accidents with injuries is a bad idea for your health, not just for your insurance rates.

 When should I pass on filing a claim?

 It’s as important to know when to file an insurance claim as when to avoid it.
 The most prominent reason drivers are likely to avoid reporting car accidents to their insurance provider is because reporting the accident could raise their premiums.
-There are also situations where your car can get damaged, but you may not be eligible to receive your claim payment.
+There are also situations where your car can get damaged, but you may not be eligible to receive your claim payment, such as an unregistered but frequent second driver.

 If you cause major damage to your own car (but no one else’s)